 All of those variations allow Google to show your ads to an enormous pool of search queries.

-It is unlikely that all of the search queries that trigger your broad keywords are relevant to your business, let alone to the specific ads you show with them.
+It is unlikely that all of the search queries that trigger your broad keywords are relevant to your business, let alone the specific ads you show with them.
 You'll most likely end up with a lot of low quality leads.

 Of course, this match type isn't pure evil -- it exists for a reason and you'll want to use it occasionally.
 It's especially useful when you are looking to expand your audience and find new keywords.

-So how can you limit the amount of money you spend on broad keywords?
+So how can you limit the money you spend on broad keywords?
 What we suggest is that you change your broad keywords to modified broad.
 If you're using broad keywords for one of the reasons mentioned above, there are 2 things you can do: